 JJ Redick’s Rap Career: From Battle Rapping At AAU Events To Almost Getting Punched By Chris Duhon

-I’m one of those old school heads new school kids hate.
+I’m one of those old-school heads new-school kids hate.
 The type of old school head that would actually wear the new Curry2 low sneakers and bore teens at the barbershop with unpopular “stuck in the past” beliefs.
-Like, I not only believe the 95 Bulls would murder the current Golden State Warriors, but so would the 95 Orlando Magic with Shaq and Penny (they won 60 games and had a 40 game home winning streak with Shaq on the shelf for almost 2 months).
-I not only believe many of the most celebrated rappers of today are jokes compared to the greats of the Golden Age of Hip-Hop, but they aren’t even on the level of “2nd tier” and lesser known greats of the 90s like OC, Master Ace, Big Pun, Pharoah Monch, Jeru The Damaja, Mic Geronimo and a bunch of other rappers that made Saturday mornings awesome in the 90s (Yo!
-MTV Raps for the first half and Rap City before NBA Inside Stuff in the 2nd)
+Like, I not only believe the 95 Bulls would murder the current Golden State Warriors, but so would the 95 Orlando Magic with Shaq and Penny (they won 60 games and had a 40-game home winning streak with Shaq on the shelf for almost 2 months).
+I not only believe many of the most celebrated rappers of today are jokes compared to the greats of the Golden Age of Hip-Hop, but they aren’t even on the level of “second tier” and lesser known greats of the 90s like OC, Master Ace, Big Pun, Pharoah Monch, Jeru The Damaja, Mic Geronimo and a bunch of other rappers that made Saturday mornings awesome in the 90s; Yo!
+MTV Raps for the first half and Rap City before NBA Inside Stuff in the second half of the morning.

-I’m saying all of this because I’m currently overflowing in nostalgic joy after listening to comedian, Clipper fan, former battle rap legend and current author of the must-read memoir Kanye Owes Me $3oo, Jensen Carp aka Hot Karl, on the podcast of current Clipper and former battle rap legend J-J-Motherfucking-Redick!
+I’m saying all of this because I’m currently overflowing in nostalgic joy after listening to comedian, Clipper fan, former battle rap legend and author of the must-read memoir Kanye Owes Me $3oo, Jensen Carp aka Hot Karl, on the podcast of current NBA player and former battle rap legend J-J-Motherfucking-Redick!

 Redick?
 The “pretty (hated) white boy” from Duke?
 Battle rap legend?

 I’m assuming you aren’t re-imagining any scenes from 8 Mile with Redick as Rabbit.
 You are probably thinking the rap battles were more like this.